daniellavoie/resume/README.md

 Java 5, Servlet, XHtml, Javascript, Oracle, Oracle Forms.

-## Open Source Projects <a name="open-source-projects"></a>
- - Spring Cloud
- - Kubik

 ## Personal Projects <a name="personal-projects"></a>

 ### Professional Trainer

-I work Ambient IT as a trainer of subjects like Spring Cloud and Elasticsearch.
+I work with [Ambient IT](https://www.ambient-it.net/) as a trainer of subjects like Spring Cloud and Elasticsearch.
 I will travel around France once a month to give some 2/3 days training sessions.